mramirez92/reading-notes/class-01.md

 <li>generating 3D graphics/audio</li>
 <li>manipulating stream from user webcam</li>

-Third party APIs allow devs to incorporate functionality in sites from other content providers
-<li>Third-party frameworks/libraries you can apply to HTML</li>
+Third party APIs allow devs to incorporate functionality in sites from other content providers.
+Third-party frameworks/libraries you can apply to HTML
 </p>
 </details>